Dorothy Hamill: Early life

 Hamill was born in Chicago, Illinois, to Chalmers and Carol Hamill.
 Her father was a mechanical engineer.
 Shortly after her birth, her family moved to the Riverside neighborhood of Greenwich, Connecticut, where Hamill spent the rest of her childhood.
 She has two older siblings, a brother, Sandy, and a sister, Marcia.

 Hamill started skating in early 1965 at the age of 8, taking weekly group lessons.
 She became more serious about the sport the next season, taking regular private lessons and passing her preliminary and first figure test before the seasonal rink closed in March.
 She would wake early in the morning to go to the rink for practice at 4:30 am.
 Hamill was first coached by Otto Gold and Gustave Lussi.
 Ice time was limited in her area, so she eventually began training at Sky Rink in New York City, staying overnight in the city with friends when possible.
 In the summers, Hamill trained in Lake Placid, New York, and later in Toronto with her coach at the time, Sonya Dunfield.
 During her career, her father would spend up to $20,000 a year on her skating expenses, including skating lessons, travel, living expenses, and costumes.

 Until the spring of 1970, Hamill attended public schools in Riverside, but at that point she switched to a small school with flexible tutoring to accommodate her skating schedule.
-She attended and graduated from Colorado Academy high school.
+She attended Colorado Academy high school, graduating in 1974.